-Whether you’re a beginner wine enthusiast or a seasoned connoisseur, if you’re a fan of France’s famous fizz then you’re in the right place.
+Whether you’re a budding wine enthusiast or a seasoned sommelier, if you’re a fan of France’s famous fizz then you’re in the right place.

 Daytrip’s spectacular French wine tour takes you on a journey through the prestigious Champagne region and beyond, where you’ll discover the best booze the country has to offer.
-From world famous Champagne Houses to fantastic fromageries, wonderful wine cellars and grandiose châteaus; you’ll explore great history, stunning landscapes and quaint towns as you drive the scenic routes through France’s most famous regions.
+From world famous Champagne Houses to fantastic fromageries, wonderful wine cellars and grandiose châteaus; you’ll explore great history, stunning landscapes and quaint towns as you drive the scenic routes through some of France’s most famous regions.
+It’s just as much a treat for the senses as lavender season in Provence!

 But first, Champagne!